harnoldcodes/wpmdctl/README.md

 A PowerShell utility for managing a Windows Scheduled Task that launches and controls a [wpm](https://github.com/LGUG2Z/wpm) daemon/service.

+## Description

+If you are not familiar with [wpm by LGUG2Z](https://github.com/LGUG2Z/wpm), check that out first.
+It is a simple user process management for Windows.

+Think of it as an incredibly minimal alternative to systemd in Windows.
+Are you annoyed by having simple scripts/portable appliations being started by one of 9,000,000 possible arbitrary places in Windows?
+These are perfect for WPM to handle.

+Windows Task Scheduler starts wpmd, wpmd starts everything else.

+It's magic.

+This tool makes it a tiny bit more magical.

 ## Features

 - Loads all configuration from a single JSON file (`wpmdctl.json`)